SalmanIyad/Notes/Deploying MERN, Next.js Stack on VPS.md

-I'll improve your text to make it more polished, organized, and professional while keeping all the essential information intact.
-Here's the refined version:

----

 # Deploying a MERN Stack Project on Hostinger VPS

 This detailed guide provides step-by-step instructions to deploy a MERN (MongoDB, Express, React, Node.js) stack project on a Hostinger VPS.
 It also covers configuring Nginx as a reverse proxy, setting up SSL certificates, and deploying both React and Next.js frontends.